 \section{Elements of free QFT in Minkowski spacetime}

 The next sections review the elementary rigorous formulation of quantum field theory for a free real scalar field in Minkowski spacetime, in the Fock representation associated with the Minkowski vacuum state.
-The exposition is deliberately elementary, pedagogical and, as far as possible, self-contained (see \cite{KM} for a more advanced review of QFT in curved spacetime in the algebraic formalism).
-The relevant notions as in particular, some elementary foundational aspects of the Araki-Haag-Kastler approach, are introduced progressively.
-It is however throughout assumed that the reader is familiar with the mathematical notions of $*$-algebra, $C^*$-algebra, von Neumann algebra.
-The goal is to bring closer the community working on quantum measurement theory and the community working on local quantum field theory.
+The exposition is deliberately elementary, pedagogical, and, as far as possible, self-contained (see \cite{KM} for a more advanced review of QFT in curved spacetime in the algebraic formalism).
+The relevant notions, including in particular some elementary foundational aspects of the Araki--Haag--Kastler approach, are introduced progressively.
+It is nevertheless assumed throughout that the reader is familiar with the mathematical notions of $*$-algebra, $C^*$-algebra, and von Neumann algebra.
+The goal is to bring the community working on quantum measurement theory closer to the community working on local quantum field theory.